 HULL - While the keel (ballast) on certain San Juan models is bolted

-ballast consists of lead shot (pellets) mixed with resin and poured into the
+lead shot (pellets) mixed with resin and poured into the keel stub.

-creates a water tight seal around the ballast, provided you don't run
+and it creates a water tight seal around the ballast, provided you don't

-Sometimes the ballast sits so low inside the keel stub that it forms an air gap between the top of the ballast and the hull liner.
-This is great for sailing performance but this gap should be filled to prevent water entrapment, especially if you live in a northern climate.
+On some boats the ballast sits so low inside the keel stub that it leaves an air gap between the top of the ballast and the hull liner.
+This is great for sailing performance but this gap should be filled to prevent water entrapment, especially if you live in a northern climate where it freezes.
 One symptom of an air gap is a stress crack around the center board lift cable attachment on the cabin sole.
-To test for an air gap, gently tap on the floor around the keel area.
+To test for an air gap, gently tap on the floor above the keel area.
 If you hear a hollow sound, you have an air gap.
 The fact that it sounds hollow is the indication that it is dry down there, which is good.
 Water inside this void is definitely not a good thing in a freezing climate.
-Tests should be made to determine the size and depth of the void.
+A test should be made to determine the size and depth of the void.
 On Panache I drilled a 3/8" hole through the floor, just behind the pedestal, and poked a stick down till it bottomed out.
-I filled the void with cold cure epoxy using a tiny funnel.
+I filled the void with cold cure epoxy poured through a tiny funnel.
 The void required 1/2 litre of resin to fill.
 It goes without saying that if the void is filled with water, it must be pumped out and dried before pouring in the resin.
 Another thought on this void.

 WATER BETWEEN THE HULL & HULL LINER -